The Terms of Reference of the WDS-SC are defined within the WDS Constitution as approved by the ICSU Executive Board (November 2013).

 Committee Members 2015–2018

-Centre for Past Climate Change at the University of Reading, United Kingdom and Macquarie University, Australia
+Centre for Past Climate Change at the University of Reading, United Kingdom.

 (Deputy Director of WDS Regular Member: Data Archiving and Networked Services [DANS])